ojalaw/Formula_One_Quiz/TESTING.md

 ![Autmatic testing screenshot](README-images/automatic-testing.png "Optional title")

+## Manual Testing

+During the manual testing, I tested the sites functionality, usability and responsiveness.

 #### Functionality

 **Quiz Logic**
+I made some changes to the quiz logic during the testing of my site.The initial aim was to get the quiz to a minimum viable product (MVP).
+Once i had achieved this, i made relevant changes to improve user experience.
+The general logic of the quiz has remained the same throughout.
+There a 10 questions in each difficulty and once they have been answered, the quiz has finished.
+However, while testing my site, I added a number of features to improve it.
+For example, I added a 15 second timer that counts down to zero, to add an extra layer of difficulty and reduces the risk of users cheating in the quiz.
+I randomised the questions and the order of the answers so that they are in a different order every time the quiz is run.
+I initially display a correct/incorrect answer message to users, on the advice of my tutor, I included an extra message with some humour involved to improve user experience.

+**Usability**

+**Responsiveness**

+## Bug Reporting

 - During the initial phase of implementing the quiz logic, I realised that multiple answers could be selected for each individual question.
 To correct this, i appropriately modified the ternary operator that i had already included so that only one answer could be selected at a time for each question.
 I also realised that i had not added a message at the end of the quiz to notify users that the quiz was finished, to correct this, I added a short congratulatory message letting users know the quiz was finished, accomponied by a button which takes users back to the main menu.